lnds/exercism-elixir-track/take-a-number/README.md

 `send/2` does not check if the message was received by the recipient, nor if the recipient is still alive.
 The message ends up in the recipient's _mailbox_ and it will only be read if and when the recipient explicitly asks to _receive messages_.

 A message can be read from a mailbox using the `receive/1` macro.
-It accepts a `do` block that can pattern match on the messages.
+It accepts a `do` block that can [pattern match][exercism-pattern-matching] on the messages.

 ```elixir
 receive do